 Is there a fee to play Jockstocks?

 NO. We hope to keep Jockstocks FREE to our members.
 Times are tough these days for a free site, tho.
 So if you appreciate our game, we have provided a donation link.
 If you would like to help us remain free, any and all donations are greatly appreciated.
-In addition, we would obviously appreciate our members clicking our banners, considering our advertisers' offers, bidding on auctions, and otherwise doing the things that help us to KEEP the game free.
+In addition, we would obviously appreciate our members clicking our banners, considering our advertisers' offers, and otherwise doing the things that help us to KEEP the game free.

 I registered but never received my confirmation email.
 What do I do?